 - private Tuktuk ride and tour guide for the temples

-After an 8-hour ride from Vietnam to Phnom Penh we immediately visited the Royal Palace, Wat Phnom, Independence Monument and the Statue of King Father Norodom Sihanouk.
+After an 8-hour ride from Vietnam to Phnom Penh we immediately visited the Royal Palace, Wat Phnom, the Independence Monument, and the Statue of King Father Norodom Sihanouk.

 Phnom Penh is the bustling capital of Cambodia.

 We went to the Killing Fields and Tuol Sleng Genocide Museum.
-This tour gave us the glimpse of Cambodia’s bitter history.
+This tour gave us a glimpse of Cambodia’s bitter history.
 By visiting these places, we have seen how tragic and sad their past was.
-It was really heartbreaking.
+It was heartbreaking.

 After these visits, we went to Siem Reap.
 We traveled via bus to get there.

 May 30, 2016: The tour around the breathtaking Temples

 We visited the following temples during our Siem Reap tour: